zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ## Take-aways for your architecture

-1. **Use DACA for the plumbing you used to write by hand.** You get distributed state, pub/sub, standardised function calls, and cross-agent chat out-of-the-box, which eliminates most of the “custom glue” you flagged.
+1. **Use DACA for the plumbing you used to write by hand.** You get distributed state, pub/sub, standardised function calls, and cross-agent chat out-of-the-box, which eliminates most of the “custom glue”.
 2. **Budget time for compliance & security.** Map your regulatory obligations early and embed policy engines and audit sinks alongside Dapr sidecars.
 3. **Plan an edge tier if latency is existential.** DACA scales to many nodes, but you may still need micro-clusters or WebAssembly-based inferencing in the device.
 4. **Adopt FinOps tooling.** Free tiers are great for class projects; enterprise roll-outs need continuous cost observability.